 For a quick estimation of whether you should consider a tax class change to 3 and 5, you can use this German tax class calculator.
 It is in German but pretty self-explanatory.
 You have to enter both spouses’ gross salaries and tick the box, whether you have children.

-By choosing the right combination of tax classes, you can decide whether you would rather pay more tax each month and then get a higher tax refund with your annual tax return.
+By choosing the right combination of tax classes, you can decide whether you would rather pay more tax each month and then get a higher tax refund with your annual tax return, e.g. in case of both spouses staying in tax class 4.

-Or whether you pay less tax each month instead and thus have a slightly higher monthly net income available.
+Or whether you pay less tax each month instead and thus have a slightly higher monthly net income available, e.g. with tax class 3 and 5.
 In return, you will only receive a small tax return or maybe even pay some underpaid taxes back to the Finanzamt after you have submitted your tax declaration.

 ❗️ Important: At the end of the day, you won’t make any profits or losses when changing tax classes, as the amount of income tax remains identical.
-The tax class has no impact on the amount of income taxes you have to pay.
+The tax class has no impact on the amount of income tax you have to pay yearly.
 Instead, the tax class only impacts the monthly distribution of your income tax payable.

 How To Change Your Tax Class?

-- Print it and sign it – both spouses have to sign it.
+- Print it, fill it out, and sign it – both spouses have to sign it.

 - Send it to your Finanzamt.

-Once you change to tax classes III and V, you are automatically obligated to file a joint tax declaration at the end of the year.
+Once you change to tax classes 3 and 5, you are automatically obligated to file a joint tax declaration at the end of the year.

 How To Fill Out The Antrag Auf Steuerklassenwechsel Bei Ehegatten